Before I call Alison Thewliss, let me say that I think it has become obvious to everybody that there might be quite a strict time limit on speeches.

 However, I also recognise that it is not enough simply to talk about circumstances that happen more often than not.
 Each case is individual and must be treated on its own merits, which is why we are using this review to make sure that no one who has made an innocent mistake has been caught up in tackling the wider abuse.
 That is why we have had this review, which is still ongoing.
 The first phase is complete, and I just wanted to indicate specific numbers.
 There were 281 in the first phase and 1,671 in the second.
 While I do not wish to prejudge the final conclusions, it has been very clear that they are broadly in line with what I have said this afternoon.
 I will report the conclusions of the review to Parliament once it is completed.
 [Hon.
 Members: “When?”]
 The first phase of the review, as I indicated, is already complete.
 As soon as the second phase, which is a significantly higher number, is done, we will report it to Parliament and to the Home Affairs Committee, as I said.

 We are aware of 427 appeals and judicial reviews in progress.
 Many are still outstanding, but no applicants have been successful at judicial review, and only 38 appeals have been allowed, mostly on human rights grounds.
-All current cases are on hold, and while it is the case the applicants’ statuses are protected, it means that those who applied before their existing leave expired can continue to work, and their other rights, to rent and to NHS services, are also unaffected.
+All current cases are on hold, and while it is the case the applicants’ statuses are protected, that means that those who applied before their existing leave expired can continue to work, and their other rights, to rent and to NHS services, are also unaffected.

-In 50 of the cases we have considered, there has been a discrepancy in excess of £10,000 between the income claimed to HMRC and the income claimed to UKVI, and 34 of the applicants only sought to amend their tax records within the 12 months preceding the submission of an application.
+In 50 of the cases we have considered, there has been a discrepancy in excess of £10,000 between the income claimed to HMRC and the income claimed to UKVI, and 34 of the applicants sought to amend their tax records only within the 12 months preceding the submission of an application.

 It is very important that we have a rigorous review that reports when the findings are clear.
 However, I would like to inform Members this afternoon that we have taken a very thorough approach with this, determined to find out whether there are any genuinely wrong refusals and to put them right.